You are here

-The department offers an M.A. in Political Science and Ph.D. in Political Science.
-It also offers an M.A. in Political Science with a concentration in Public Policy, also called the M.A. in Political Science (Public Policy).
-The department does not accept applications for a terminal M.A. in Political Science unless the applicant wishes to complete the M.A. in Political Science (Public Policy).
-Students in the Ph.D. program typically earn an M.A. in Political Science at the completion of their second year in the program.
+The department offers a M.A. in Political Science and a Ph.D. in Political Science.
+The department does not accept applications for a terminal M.A. in Political Science.
+Students in the Ph.D. program typically earn a M.A. in Political Science at the completion of their second year in the program.

 The department requires a minimum of 42 hours of graduate level course work in which the student must maintain a B or better average.
 Of these 42 hours, 39 must be at the 7000 level or higher.
 In addition, a minimum of 30 credit hours of dissertation work must be completed.

 - Have a cumulative undergraduate grade point average of at least 3.0 (out of 4.0) from an accredited university in the United States, or equivalent credentials from a non-U.S. institution, or a graduate cumulative grade point average of at least 3.5 on a 4.0 scale.

 - Have a cumulative score on the Graduate Record Examination of at least 300 (verbal + quantitative), with a score of at least 153 on the verbal examination.
 (This equates to 1100 and 500, respectively, under the old scoring system.)
 Students not meeting the GRE requirements are advised to resubmit their application after retaking the examinations and obtaining satisfactory scores.